Seabiscuit: Injury and return

 Over the fall and winter of 1939, Seabiscuit's fitness seemed to improve by the day.
 By the end of the year, Smith was ready to return the horse to race training, with a collection of stable jockeys in the saddle.
 By the time of his comeback race, Pollard had cajoled Howard into allowing him the ride.
 After the horse was scratched due to soft going, the pair finally lined up at the start of the La Jolla Handicap at Santa Anita, on February 9, 1940.
 Seabiscuit was third, beaten by two lengths.
 By their third comeback race, Seabiscuit was back to his winning ways, running away from the field in the San Antonio Handicap to beat his erstwhile training partner, Kayak II, by two and a half lengths.
 Under 124 lb, Seabiscuit equalled the track record for a mile and 1/16.

 One race was left in the season.
 A week after the San Antonio, Seabiscuit and Kayak II both took the gate for the Santa Anita Handicap and its $121,000 prize.
-78,000 paying spectators crammed the racetrack, most backing Seabiscuit.
+Seventy-eight thousand paying spectators crammed the racetrack, most backing Seabiscuit.
 Pollard found his horse blocked almost from the start.
 Picking his way through the field, Seabiscuit briefly led.
 As they thundered down the back straight, Seabiscuit became trapped in third place, behind leader Whichcee and Wedding Call on the outside.

 Trusting in his horse's acceleration, Pollard steered between the leaders and burst into the lead, taking the firm ground just off the rail.
 As Seabiscuit showed his old surge, Wedding Call and Whichcee faltered, and Pollard drove his horse on, taking "The Hundred Grander" by a length and a half from the fast-closing Kayak II under jockey Leon Haas.
 Pandemonium engulfed the course.
 Neither horse and rider, nor trainer and owner, could get through the crowd of well-wishers to the winner's enclosure for some time.

 Retirement, later life, and offspring

 On April 10, 1940, Seabiscuit's retirement from racing was officially announced.
 When he was retired to the Ridgewood Ranch near Willits, California, he was horse racing's all-time leading money winner.
 Put out to stud, Seabiscuit sired 108 foals, including two moderately successful racehorses: Sea Sovereign and Sea Swallow.
-Over 50,000 visitors went to Ridgewood Ranch to see Seabiscuit in the seven years before his death.
+Over 50,000 visitors went to Ridgewood Ranch to see Seabiscuit in those seven years before his death in 1947.

 Death and interment

-Seabiscuit died of a probable heart attack on May 17, 1947, in Willits, California, six days short of 14 years old, and six months before his grandsire Man o' War.
+Seabiscuit died of a probable heart attack on May 17, 1947, in Willits, California, six months before his grandsire Man o' War.
 He is buried at Ridgewood Ranch in Mendocino County, California.